nanoMLMS/saxyz.jl/README.md

 # saxyz.jl
-A Small Angle X-Ray Scattering (SAXS) calculator from coordinate files such as XYZ.
+A Small Angle X-Ray Scattering (SAXS) calculator from coordinate files such as XYZ in Julia.

 ## Introduction
 This Julia package is built to compute the X-ray scattering response of atomic clusters at small angles (SAXS).
 To do so, the Debye formula is utilized: